How To Start A Relationship On The Right Foot

 If you’re unsure about their feelings, seek other opportunities to get to know them better.
 For example, you might begin by inviting them along on group outings or to platonic social events like birthday parties with friends.
 You can also suggest a study session if you're in the same class to spend some alone time together.
 When you're both present and engaged in the moment together, you can make room for a spontaneous connection to happen.

-Signal your interest in the relationship
+Signal your interest in the other person to begin a relationship

 At some point, you may need to let the other person know that you’re interested in them romantically to move forward.